| | | |

 Step seven

-Rub each rind against the rims of the glasses and drop them into the Claridge cocktail.
+Rub each lemon rind against the rims of the glasses and drop them into the Claridge cocktail.

 Let’s look at the vertical view.